platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 ### Size

-By default, Platform.sh will allocate CPU and memory resources to each container automatically.
+By default, Platform.sh allocates CPU and memory resources to each service container automatically.
 Some services are optimized for high CPU load, some for high memory load.
-By default, Platform.sh will try to allocate the largest "fair" size possible to all services, given the available resources on the plan.
-That is not always optimal, however, and you can customize that behavior on any service or on any application container.
-See the [application sizing](/configuration/app/size.md) page for more details.
+The largest "fair" size possible is allocated to all services given the available resources on the plan.
+You can customize that behavior for a specific service in production environments.

+To do so, set `size` to one of the following values:
+* `S`
+* `M`
+* `L`
+* `XL`
+* `2XL`
+* `4XL`

+The total resources allocated across all apps and services can't exceed what's in [your plan](../../overview/pricing/_index.md).

+Note that service containers in development environments are always set to size `S`.

 ## Service timezones